sarahkpree/Diabetes_Diagnosis/README.md

 - Identification of null values.
 There are no missing values.
 However, many columns have values of "0" where not clinically possible.
 These values were treated as missing.
 To maintain the original distribution of the data and minimize the impact on analysis, the column mean replaced the "0" in columns where appropriate.

--Z-Score Standardization was crucial to prevent skewed model outcomes, particularly in cases where predictor values varied significantly in magnitude.
+- Z-Score Standardization was crucial to prevent skewed model outcomes, particularly in cases where predictor values varied significantly in magnitude.

 ### Tools and Methods